 Davy Crockett Birthplace

-Tiny Limestone, TN is a sleepy backwater near the Nolichucky River, and while it isn’t the easiest place to find to begin with, it is of the blink-and-you’ll-miss-it variety even when you drive throught it.
-The town, south of Greenville, has one thing going for it, though: it is home to David Crockett Birthplace State Historic Park.
+Tiny Limestone, TN is a sleepy backwater near the Nolichucky River, and while it isn’t the easiest place to find to begin with, it is of the blink-and-you’ll-miss-it variety even when driving directly through it.
+The town, south of Greeneville, has one thing going for it, though: it is home to David Crockett Birthplace State Historic Park.
 It was here, in 1786, that the Tennessee congressman and Alamo martyr was born.
 During my first visit, in 2016, a one-room replica cabin was built near the exact spot where it was believed that Crockett was born (on a bluff above the river).
 I returned two years later to hike along the river itself, and the cabin was no more.
 In its place, several smaller outbuildings were constructed, including a corn crib and a horse corral.
 The state park administrators, who are to be commended, are attempting to recreate the actual farmstead environment.
 It should be known that the park’s campground is one of the better ones in the state, and that the hiking trails on the grounds pass through some daunting thickets of poison ivy.

 All state parks have free admission; visit https://tnstateparks.com/parks/david-crockett-birthplace for information on pool hours and campground prices.

 The Marble Springs State Historic Site, perhaps better known as the Governor John Sevier Home, is a farmstead in South Knoxville, seemingly worlds away from the bustle of the state’s first capital.
-Sevier, a Revolutionary War hero and governor not only of Tennessee but of the short-lived State of Franklin before that, once faced off against the aforementioned John Tipton, and is said to have lived in a cabin on the grounds here.
+Sevier, a Revolutionary War hero and governor not only of Tennessee but of the short-lived State of Franklin before that, once faced off against the aforementioned John Tipton politically, and is said to have lived in a cabin on the grounds here.
 Other period buildings, including a tavern, were relocated here from other parts of the state, while some University of Tennessee researchers claim that the Sevier cabin itself is not the original structure.
 Wherever it was first constructed, my favorite building is the loom house, besides which a short trail leads down to the titular spring.
 (The “marble” in the name refers to the marble slate that grows in the vicinity.)
 Guided tours are $5, and my docent, John, humored me as I took pictures of him demonstrating the log press.
 I made sure to hike the forest trails that traverse the site’s periphery, and in addition to the turtle pictured below, I encountered roughly 5,000 spiderwebs and 10,000 mosquitoes.
 Suffice to say, I had a great time.
 Pets are welcome.

 The upper grounds can be rented for camping and group events; check out http://www.marblesprings.net/ to learn more.